 Paella is said to have originated in Valencia, on Spain's eastern coastline, where it's traditionally made with meat and cooked on an open fire.
-Most versions use a mix of meat, seafood and colourful veg for a lively combination of flavours and textures.
+This simple paella recipe uses a mix of meat, seafood and colourful veg for a lively combination of flavours and textures.

-Stir the saffron strands into the stock and set aside to allow the flavours to infuse while you prepare the rest of the paella.
+- Stir the saffron strands into the stock and set aside to infuse while you prepare the rest of the paella.

-Heat 1 tablespoon of the oil in a paella pan or a large deep frying pan with a lid.
-Tip in the chorizo and fry for about 3 minutes until it’s crisp and the spicy red oil has been released.
-Remove and drain on kitchen paper, leaving the oil in the pan.
+- Heat 1 tbsp oil in a paella pan or a large deep frying pan with a lid.
+Tip in the chorizo and fry for about 3 mins until crisp and the oil has been released.
+Remove the chorizo and drain on kitchen paper, leaving the oil in the pan.

-Stir the chopped chicken pieces into the pan and fry over a high heat for about 8 minutes, or until the meat is starting to turn golden around the edges.
+- Stir the chicken into the pan and fry over a high heat for 7-8 mins, or until the meat is golden and cooked through.
 Transfer the chicken to a bowl and set aside.

-Pour another tablespoon of oil into the pan, tip in the chopped onion and garlic and stir-fry for 4-5 minutes, until the onion is softened and just starting to colour.
-Stir in the pepper and paprika with the remaining tablespoon of oil and stir-fry for a further 1-2 minutes.
-By now the pan should have lots of brown crispy bits on the bottom, which will all add flavour.
+- Pour another 1 tbsp of oil into the pan, tip in the chopped onion and garlic and stir-fry for 4-5 mins, until softened and just starting to colour.
+Stir in the pepper and paprika with the remaining tablespoon of oil and stir-fry for a further 1-2 mins.
+The pan should have lots of crispy, brown bits on the bottom, which will all add flavour.

-Remove the pan from the heat, put the lid on and leave it to stand for 5 minutes.
-When ready, give the paella a couple of stirs to lightly mix the ingredients.
-Season to taste with salt and pepper, scatter over the chopped parsley and serve with lemon wedges and an extra drizzle of oil, if you like.
+- Remove the pan from the heat, put the lid on and leave to rest for 5 mins.
+Stir a few times to mix the ingredients, season to taste and scatter over the chopped parsley.
+Serve with lemon wedges and an extra drizzle of oil, if you like.

 See more Spanish recipes